WDOTS/gh-pages-example/README.md

 #### Get encrypted credentials

-We need to give Travis permission to push changes to our repo, but we don't want to add any special keys or passwords to our repo.
+You need to give Travis permission to push changes to our repo, but you don't want to add any special keys or passwords to your repo.
 Travis provides a way of doing this.

 First, generate a new [GitHub SSH key](https://help.github.com/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent/).
 Don't overwrite any